mesosphere/dcos-commons/frameworks/elastic/docs/connecting-clients.md

 <node type>.<framework name>.l4lb.thisdcos.directory:9200
 ```

-The default framework name is `elastic`.
+The default framework name is `{{ page.serviceName }}`.
 If you customized the name your framework, you need to adjust the service address accordingly.

 ## Kibana